gokhansarikaya/Bmi/README.md

 # BMI
 The body mass index (BMI) is a value derived from the mass (weight) and height of an individual.

-The body mass index (BMI) is a value derived from the mass (weight) and height of an individual.

   *  BMI < 18.5 Underweight
   *  18.5 <= BMI <= 24.9 Normal